 Cardiovascular medicine focuses on the treatment of acquired diseases affecting the heart and the great vessels.
 Conditions affecting the heart include coronary artery disease, arrhythmia, heart failure and stroke.
 Cardiovascular diseases claim approximately 17.1 million lives each year.
 Tobacco use, an unhealthy diet, and physical inactivity increase the risk of heart attacks and strokes.
 Cardiovascular risks are particularly higher for women after menopause.
 Prevention programs in which physicians, physical therapists, nurses and exercise consultants work together often help patients take control of their health.
 The healthcare industry has been making strides in the past two decades researching and creating innovative and comprehensive treatment, prevention and detection options for patients with complex diseases of the heart, blood vessels, and circulatory system.

-Another device used to detect irregular cardiac activity, and also offered at the South Texas Medical Center, is the Implantable Cardioverter Defibrillator or ICD.
+Another device used to detect irregular cardiac activity, and also offered at the Medical Center, is the Implantable Cardioverter Defibrillator or ICD.
 This implantable battery-powered electrical impulse generator helps patients who are at risk of sudden cardiac death resulting from ventricular fibrillation and ventricular tachycardia.

 Many of the institutions in the Medical Center specialize in Cardiovascular Services.
 The hospitals listed below are not inclusive of all the institutions that provide this service.